finestnothing/notes_collection/Media/books.md

 - The Left Hand of Darkness by Ursula K Le Guin
 - Project Hail Mary by Andy Weir
 - 1984 by George Orwell
-- Mistborn Trilogy by Brandon Sanderson
-	- Mistborn
-	- The Well of Ascension
-	- The Hero of Ages
 - The Complete Works of William Shakespeare